 The wind speed is displayed on the LCD panel as a measured wind speed.
-The static pitot tube in the test area takes a sample of the active and passive air pressures and passes them to a sensor that calculates the wind speed.
+The static pitot tube in the test area takes a sample of the active and passive air pressures and passes them to a sensor that estimates the wind speed.
 This speed is used for two reasons.
-One is to display the wind speed for your reference, and the second reason is for the microcontroller to control the speed of the fan.
-Without the wind speed control, the microprocessor would not be able to compensate for test variations and fluctuations in line voltage.
+One is to display the wind speed for your reference, and the second reason is for the controller to control the speed of the fan.
+Without the wind speed control, the controller would not be able to compensate for test variations and fluctuations in line voltage.

 The Lift and Drag force calculations are measured with sensitive electronic sensors that are capable of measuring up to 1.8 lbs.
-The measurements are averaged over a 50 millisecond period to remove possible errors due to mechanical vibrations or electrical noise.
+The measurements are averaged to remove possible errors due to mechanical vibrations.
 As noted earlier, since the model exerts its own weight on the sensors, this force must be subtracted from the measured force when the wind speed is 0.
 The wind speed and drag force is also automatically zeroed at this time to automatically calibrate the electronics before every test.
 This is to insure accurate and consistent results on every test.